-If there is a planning application near your home or business, you will receive notification from the council, providing information about the application and how you can either object, support or just comment on the application back to the council.
+If there is a planning application near your home or business, you will receive notification from the Council, providing information about the application and how you can either object to support or comment on the application back to the Council.

-Notices also have to be placed near to the site or building that the application is for, which include information on what the application is for and the application number, which would enable you to get additional details from the council on the application.
+Notices also have to be placed near the site or building that the application is for, which include information on what the application is for and the application number, which would enable you to get additional details on the application from the Council.

-Within the High Peak, details of all planning applications are also available on the Council’s website, you can search for and view details by clicking here.
+Details of all planning applications within the High Peak are also available on the Council’s website, and you can search for and view details by clicking here.

-Whilst you can feedback any comments you like to support, oppose or just comment on a planning application, some of the reasons that you think may appear quite reasonable and entirely sensible cannot legally be considered when deciding whether to grant or reject an application.
+While you can give feedback or any comments you would like to support, oppose, or comment on a planning application, some of the reasons you think may seem quite reasonable and entirely sensible cannot legally be considered when deciding whether to grant or reject an application.

 These include :